tas50/hp-tools/README.md

 --------

 * Tested on RHEL 6 / CentOS 6.2
-* Untested, but most likely functional on Fedora, Amazon, and Scientific Linux
+* Untested, but most likely functional on Fedora, Amazon, Oracle, and Scientific Linux

 Attributes